 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 The first sewing project that I decided to do was

 making a simple skirt for my 15 month old little girl.
+These are so easy to make, but here is a tutorial on how you can get some pretty and professional results.
 Making A Simple Skirt

 The fabric, a very Cath Kidston-esque floral print, had been bought from a local supplier.